eistakovskii/NLP_Toolbox/NER/CONLL_TO_HF/README.md

+First, use label studio (https://labelstud.io/) to manually mark your data.

+Export your data as a CONLL file.

+Use the split_data.py file to split the whole tagged CONLL file into 3 txt files, 3 splits: train.txt, valid.txt, test.txt

-Transform a CONLL type file into a hugging face dataset
+To then transform these text files into a hugging face dataset use the from_conll_to_hf.py script.

-To use the script in the notebook copy and paste the following code:
+Below you will find the example code to prep your data and start training the NER model with a custom hugging face dataset.

 ```python